Arbitracker/Periodic/README.rst

 Commands
 ^^^^^^^^

-All command classes inherit from periodicCommand, which specifies the constructor, which takes the command XML subtree from the task specification file as its configuration, and a execute() method::
+All command classes inherit from Command, which specifies the constructor, which takes the command XML subtree from the task specification file as its configuration, and a execute() method::

-    abstract class periodicCommand
+    abstract class Command
     {
         abstract public function __construct( arbitXmlNode $configuration );